-Whipple disease is a rare condition that prevents the small intestines from allowing nutrients to pass into the rest of the body.
+Whipple disease is a rare condition that mainly affects the small intestine.
+This prevents the small intestine from allowing nutrients to pass into the rest of the body.
 This is called malabsorption.

-Whipple disease is caused by infection with a form of bacteria called Tropheryma whippelii.
-The disorder mainly affects middle-aged white men.
+Whipple disease is caused by infection with bacterium called Tropheryma whipplei.
+The disorder mainly affects white men of middle-age.

-Whipple disease is very rare.
-Risk factors are unknown.
+Whipple disease is rare.
+Risk factors are not known.

 Symptoms most often start slowly.
 Joint pain is the most common early symptom.
-Symptoms of gastrointestinal (GI) infection often develop several years later.
+Symptoms of gastrointestinal (GI) infection often occur several years later.
 Other symptoms may include:

 The health care provider will perform a physical exam.
 This may show:

 Tests to diagnose Whipple disease may include:

 - Polymerase chain reaction (PCR) test to check for the bacteria that cause the disease